 “Or maybe I’ll take a stab at being single for a little while longer,” I say because I don’t think I’m ready to be dating anyone.
 Evan shrugs.

-“Everything with be waiting for you when you’re ready,” he says and claps my shoulder.
+“Everything will be waiting for you when you’re ready,” he says and claps my shoulder.